alex/what-happens-when/README.rst

 closure of the switch, and converts it to a keycode integer, in this case 13.
 The keyboard controller then encodes the keycode for transport to the computer.
-This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection, but historically has been over PS/2 or ADB connections.
+This is now almost universally over a Universal Serial Bus (USB) or Bluetooth connection but historically has been over PS/2 or ADB connections.

 *In the case of the USB keyboard:*